 As this is a design guide, it is only natural that much of our content uses imagery to communicate.
-Not only is it more appealing, some concepts can also be more effectively communicated visually.
+Not only is it more appealing, but some concepts can also be more effectively communicated visually.
 Whether it’s flow charts, interface mock-ups, interactive prototypes, animations or videos, feel free to explore to find the best way to capture your ideas.

 Creative direction #

 The basic design of this website was intentionally kept minimal, so authors have more freedom to express their own creative ideas in the content they create.
 Experiment and express yourself, just keep in mind that the total experience of the guide should still be coherent to readers and allow for easy absorption of the content.
 Visuals should primarily be used for communicating content, not solely for decoration.
 Regularly discussing your ideas with others and getting feedback is the best way to ensure we can achieve this.
-Also make sure to look around and take inspiration from what others have done.
+Also, make sure to look around and take inspiration from what others have done.